 - Exit visa on the deceased’s passport

-The Consulate will provide the employer’s representative with seven authenticated copies to be presented to Saudia Cargo.
-These 7 copies are requested by the King Abdulaziz International Airport (KAIA) Cargo section to provide you with the authorization to receive the body 6-12 hours before the departure date/time.
+The Embassy or Consulate will provide the employer’s representative with seven authenticated copies to be presented to Saudia Cargo.
+These seven copies are requested by the King Khalid International Airport (KKIA) Cargo section in order to provide you with the authorization to receive the body 6-12 hours before the departure date/time.

-The Consulate will also prepare the Report of Death of an American Citizen, which serves as the death certificate for U.S. legal purposes.
-One (1) set of these 10 documents should be given to the escort and another should be affixed to the casket.
+The Embassy will also prepare the Consular Report of Death of a U.S. Citizen Abroad, which serves as the death certificate for U.S. legal purposes.
+One original of this document should be given to the escort and another should be affixed to the casket.
+In total, the Embassy or Consulate will provide 20 copies of the Consular Report of Death of a U.S. Citizen Abroad.